JaesungHuh/VoxSRC2021/README.md

     SPEAKER abcde 1   0.600   1.320 <NA> <NA> 3 <NA> <NA>
     SPEAKER abcde 1   1.950   0.630 <NA> <NA> 3 <NA> <NA>

 If you would like to confirm that your output RTTM file is valid, use the included validate_rttm.py script.
-We provide an example in `data/diar/baseline_dev.rttm`
+We provide an example in `data/diar/baseline_dev.rttm` for Voxconverse dev set.

 ```
  python validate_rttm.py data/diar/baseline_dev.rttm